kubevirt/kubevirt.github.io/_posts/2020-02-14-Advanced-scheduling-with-affinity-rules.md

 ...
 ```

-Notice that the VM or POD placement is executed only during the scheduling process.
-Therefore we need to delete one of the `VirtualMachineInstances` (VMI) running in the same node.
-Deleting the VMI will make Kubernetes spin up a new one to reconcilliate the desired number of replicas (3).
+Notice that the VM or POD placement is executed only during the scheduling process, therefore we need to delete one of the `VirtualMachineInstances` (VMI) running in the same node.
+Deleting the VMI will make Kubernetes spin up a new one to reconcile the desired number of replicas (3).

 > info "Information"
-> Remember making the kni-worker2 schedulable again.
+> Remember to mark the kni-worker2 as schedulable again.

 ```sh
 [root@eko1 ~]# kubectl uncordon kni-worker2
 node/kni-worker2 uncordoned
 ```

-Here it is shown the current status, where two databases are running in the kni-worker6 node.
+Here it is shown the current status, where two databases are running in the `kni-worker6` node.
 By applying the previous affinity rules this should not happen again:

 ```sh
 [root@eko1 ~]# kubectl get vmi -o wide